david200107/cloudy_app/README.md

 ![Screenshot_20230626_143122](https://github.com/david200107/cloudy_app/assets/137782051/bb77d72a-c8f0-4c5f-8eff-92358708d4b4)

 -7 Days Forecast
-sers can access detailed information about the weather conditions for the next 7 days, including temperature, precipitation probability, wind speed and direction, precipitation amount, and more."
+Users can access detailed information about the weather conditions for the next 7 days, including temperature, precipitation probability, wind speed and direction, precipitation amount, and more.

+-Settings Screen
+The app allows users to customize the units of measurement for weather information according to their preferences.

+Other detalis:
+The app receives data from the Open-Meteo provider through an API request in JSON format.
+Additionally, images for weather conditions are stored on the Firebase platform.

+Important: The app is not yet fully finalized and requires further improvements.
+Any potential bugs will be addressed soon.